hallaai/prediction-fusion-airtraffic/README.md

 Among many other examples, particulary was implemented: (Prophet + XGBoost) with a Flask web service.

 ### SubModels
-2 Models are fused into one by just finding average.
+Models are fused into one by just finding average.
 Ideally it should be tuned for each particular case.
 ```python
 np.mean([prophet_pred.values, xgb_pred, sarima_pred.values, ets_pred.values])
 ```
 You can choose which combination of models works the best way for you, for example, by choosing the least error or you might be interested in jusrt prediction a particular time window

+### Base Models Selection
+- Prophet/Neural Prophet: Handles holidays, seasonality, and abrupt changes.
+- XGBoost/LightGBM: Utilizes engineered features (e.g., lags, rolling statistics).
+- SARIMA/ETS: For linear trends, seasonality, and stationarity.
+You might also want to add:
+- LSTM/GRU Networks: Models complex non-linear patterns and long-term dependencies.

-## Installation
+### Installation
 ```
 pip install flask pandas numpy plotly prophet xgboost holidays statsmodels
 ```